connoraking/Disease_classification_and_charges/README.md

-# Hospital_Charges
+# Hospital Charges Machine Learning Project
 Predicting total hospital charges of critically ill patients via disease and several other health predictors.

-The project will use the following regression models:
+The project will use the following machine learning regression models:
 - Marginal simple linear regressions
 - Multiple Linear Regression
   - polynomial terms and interaction terms will be tested